 the adjusted command lines: winfr E: D: /regular /n *.ZIP

-Download it now!
-Then use it to recover the deleted/lost media files, office files, and ZIP files.
+Get the software now and use it to recover deleted or lost media files, office files, and ZIP files.

 How to recover permanently deleted folders in Windows 10/11 without backups?
 Compared with Windows File Recovery, WinfrGUI seems as a better choice for non-tech users to restore folders.
 However, you'll be prompted to open the recovered folders to check their contents because WInfrGUI cannot retain the original path and filenames.